Risk-Aware Reward Shaping of Reinforcement Learning Agents for Autonomous Driving: Introduction

-Conventionally, autonomous driving has been solved using planning and programming methods incorporating the exact environment model.
-Reinforcement learning (RL) provides another method for an autonomous driving agent to automatically learn a driving policy from the interaction with the environment, such as deep-Q-network (DQN)~\cite{chae2017autonomous}, deep deterministic policy gradient (DDPG)~\cite{kiran2021deep}, and proximal policy optimization (PPO)~\cite{wu2021deep}.
+Reinforcement learning (RL) provides an effective way to automatically learn a driving policy from the interaction with the environment, such as deep-Q-network (DQN)~\cite{chae2017autonomous}, deep deterministic policy gradient (DDPG)~\cite{kiran2021deep}, and proximal policy optimization (PPO)~\cite{wu2021deep}.
 RL does not require human demonstrations but the data obtained from the interaction with the environment during the training process~\cite{kiran2021deep, osinski2020simulation}.
 The core idea of learning to drive is about trial and error like the agent playing a game with the environment.
 Corresponding to the multi-layer design of an autonomous driving system mentioned above, hierarchical RL is popularly applied by decomposing the entire driving task into several subtasks~\cite{hsu2023deep, gonzalez2015review}.
 The decomposition of the driving task is heuristic and usually requires engineering experience and knowledge from experts.
 Proper reward shaping allows the agent to perform better in complex scenarios \cite{gutierrez2022reinforcement, ye2020automated}.
 Besides, heuristic models, such as motion primitives, are also used to simplify the learning process~\cite{pedrosa2022learning, sheckells2017fast}.
 Different from heuristic RL, end-to-end RL uses a deep neural network to learn an overall driving policy that directly maps vision perception to control commands~\cite{xiao2020multimodal, amini2020learning}.
 A review of RL methods used to solve autonomous driving problems can be found in~\cite{kiran2021deep}.
 However, ensuring a risk-free system, i.e., one that does not make harmful or unethical decisions, is still challenging due to the difficulty of describing risky driving behaviors.
-As a result, one may find that RL-based vehicles often generate aggressive and dangerous driving behaviors since the reward does not fully incorporate the potential risks of these behaviors.
+As a result, one may find that RL-based vehicles often generate aggressive and reckless driving behaviors since the reward does not fully incorporate the potential risks of these behaviors.